United States National Security Council

 President George W. Bush during a National Security Council (NSC) meeting at the White House Situation Room, March 21, 2003.
 The participants in the meeting, including Secretary of Defense Donald Rumsfeld, Chairman of the Joint Chiefs of Staff General Richard B. Myers, Secretary of State Colin Powell, Director of the Central Intelligence Agency (CIA) George Tenet, National Security Advisor Condoleezza Rice and White House Chief of Staff Andy Card.

 The United States National Security Council (NSC) is the national security council used by the president of the United States for consideration of national security, military, and foreign policy matters.
-Based in the White House, it is part of the Executive Office of the President of the United States, and composed of senior national security advisors and Cabinet officials.
+Based in the White House, it is part of the Executive Office of the President of the United States, and composed of senior national security advisors and presidential cabinet officials.

 Since its inception in 1947 by President Harry S. Truman, the function of the council has been to advise and assist the president on national security and foreign policies.
 It also serves as the president's principal arm for coordinating these policies among various government agencies.
 The council has subsequently played a key role in most major events in U.S. foreign policy, from the Korean War to the war on terror.

 History

 The immediate predecessor to the National Security Council was the National Intelligence Authority (NIA), which was established by President Harry S. Truman's Executive Letter of January 22, 1946, to oversee the Central Intelligence Group, the CIA's predecessor.
-The NIA was composed of the secretary of state, the secretary of war, the secretary of the navy, and the chief of staff to the commander in chief.
+The NIA was composed of the secretary of state (James F. Byrnes and George C. Marshall), the secretary of war (Robert P. Patterson), the secretary of the Navy (James Forrestal), and a personal representative of President Truman (William D. Leahy, the chief of staff to the commander in chief).

 President Ronald Reagan's National Security Council.
 Participants include George Shultz, William F. Martin, Cap Weinberger, Colin Powell and Howard Baker.

 The National Security Council was created in 1947 by the National Security Act.
 It was created because policymakers felt that the diplomacy of the State Department was no longer adequate to contain the Soviet Union in light of the tension between the Soviet Union and the United States.
 The intent was to ensure coordination and concurrence among the Army, Marine Corps, Navy, Air Force and other instruments of national security policy such as the Central Intelligence Agency (CIA), also created in the National Security Act.

 In 1953, the Eisenhower administration's NSC wrote three policy papers on opposing the People's Republic of China.
 NSC 146 proposed backing Republic of China maritime raids and raids against the Chinese mainland.
 NSC 148 proposed to foster and support anti-communist Chinese elements both inside and outside of the country.
 NSC 166 proposed strategies to deny the PRC full status in the international community, pursuant to the view that making any concessions would strengthen the PRC.